Gabriele91/DENN/README.md

 Then compile the DENN framework, running  the following command:

     make release

-Finally, choude one of the template and run it, for instance:
+Finally, choose one of the templates and run it, for instance:

     Release/DENN-float template/JADE_NN_MNIST.config